gurock/automation-frameworks-integration/samples/javascript/cypress/README.md

     // (...)
   })
 ```
+To try out this project, you should first replace the test case IDs with valid IDs from your TestRail project.
 From a TestRail CLI perspective, in order to use this approach, all you need to do is add the `--case-matcher "name"` option.
 We also recommend using the `-n` option, so that cases that do not have a match in TestRail are not automaticaclly created, potentially creating duplication.

 Executing the script below will:
 1. Install all dependencies